nirucon/wifi-dmenu/README.md

 ## License

-Do what you want!
-Feel free to buy me a coffee ;)
+Feel free to use and modify, donate if you want :) https://www.paypal.com/paypalme/nicklasrudolfsson